rackerlabs/docs-cloud-rackconnect/rst/dev-guide/api-operations/loadbalancer-pools/get-list-the-nodes-in-one-load-balancer-pool-v3-tenant-id-load-balancer-pools-nodes.rst

-**Example List The Nodes In One Load Balancer Pool: JSON response**
+**Example List the nodes in one load balancer pool: JSON response**

 .. code::